 These fees are subject to a minimum fee of £1,000 + VAT.
-To get a closer estimation of what benefiting from our portal and expert advice would be, Use our R&D tax calculator on the homepage and enter your estimated figures.
+To get a closer estimation of what benefiting from our portal and expert advice would be, use our free R&D tax calculator and enter your figures.

 - No upfront fee

 - No fee charged if you aren’t eligible

 - Free amended CT600 as part of the claim process.